-- the vaccination is not well matched to the circulating strain or - there has been less than 14 days between vaccination and date of contact with influenza
+- · the vaccination is not well matched to the circulating strain, or - there has been less than 14 days between vaccination and date of contact with influenza

-In addition, the guidance also states that - if the individual has been exposed as part of a localised outbreak (such as in a care home), antiviral prophylaxis may be given regardless of vaccination status.
+In addition, the guidance also states that - if the individual has been exposed as part of a localised outbreaks in care homes, antiviral prophylaxis may be given regardless of vaccination status.
 For further guidance on care home outbreaks, see PHE guidance on the management of outbreaks of influenza like illness (ILI) in care homes (4).

-For further information on which contacts of a case of influenza should receive prophylaxis, refer to guidance from NICE (25).
+For further information on which contacts of an influenza case should receive prophylaxis, refer to guidance from NICE (25).
 Special considerations may apply to localised incident situations; specialist advice in relation to incidents such as influenza outbreaks, may be sought from local health protection teams.